Richard Sakwa: Career

 Sakwa completed a Bachelor of Arts at the London School of Economics in 1975 and his PhD at the University of Birmingham under the supervision of R. W. Davies in 1984.
 Sakwa's PhD looked at Moscow politics during the Russian Civil War.
 He also spent a year on a British Council scholarship at Moscow State University between 1979 and 1980.
 Sakwa also worked at Mir Publishers and taught at the University of Essex and the University of California, Santa Cruz.
 In 1987, Sakwa joined the University of Kent, and was promoted to Professor in 1996.

 Sakwa is Emeritus Professor of Russian and European politics at the University of Kent.
 From 2001 to 2007 he was also the head of the University's Politics and International Relations department.
 He has published on Soviet, Russian and post-communist affairs, and has written and edited several books and articles on the subject.

-Sakwa was a participant of Valdai Discussion Club, an associate fellow of the Russia and Eurasia Programme at the Royal Institute of International Affairs, a member of the advisory boards of the Institute of Law and Public Policy in Moscow and a member of Academy of Learned Societies for the Social Sciences.
+Sakwa was a participant in the Valdai Discussion Club, an associate fellow of the Russia and Eurasia Programme at the Royal Institute of International Affairs, a member of the advisory boards of the Institute of Law and Public Policy in Moscow and a member of Academy of Learned Societies for the Social Sciences.
 He was invited to share his views on current political issues on RT, CGTN and has written in The Guardian, Open.
 Sakwa has also spoken at Stop The War Coalition events.
 He has also given written interviews to the Slovak website Štandard and the Finnish Rauhan Puolustajat.

 His book Frontline Ukraine is about the origins of the Russo-Ukrainian War.
 It argues that the Ukrainian conflict was the result of internal Ukrainian issues (Ukrainian Crisis) becoming hostage to a new Cold War with Ukraine at its focal point (Ukraine Crisis).
 According to him, the new Cold War was the result of a profound misunderstanding between the West and Russia, with the latter being treated as a defeated power following the collapse of the USSR.
 Sakwa argues that it is "wrong-headed in conceptualization and dangerous in its consequences" to describe Russia as expansionist: "Russia under Putin is not a land-grabbing state, it is a profoundly conservative power and its actions are designed to maintain the status quo...
 [Russia] makes no claim to revise the existing international order, but to make it more inclusive and universal."
 Sakwa argues that Russia's war with Georgia was a breaking point in Russia-US relations, with Russia becoming more insistent on its security concerns, and a response to the shelling of Russian peacekeepers, a point confirmed by the ICRC.

 His 2021 book Deception argues that investigations into Russiagate – allegations that Donald Trump colluded with Russia to win the 2016 U.S. presidential election – were politically biased and based on unverified documents.
 He said the investigations polarised the U.S. and politicised the intelligence community, which greatly damaged the country and soured U.S.–Russia relations.